Microsoft Teams + Phone System

 - Advanced Communications

-Here are just a few Microsoft Teams voice solution partners.
+Here are just a few Microsoft Teams voice solution partners we carry.

 Contact Cloud 9 first.
 We'll help you navigate and evaluate all the options and vendors for your Microsoft Teams (+Voice) implementation!

-Microsoft will be replacing the ever popular Skype for Business (a.k.a.
-SFB, or S4B, or SfB) in favor of Microsoft Teams.
+If you're on Skype for Business (a.k.a.
+SFB, or S4B, or SfB), get ready.
+The writing is on the wall and Microsoft Teams is taking over whether you like it or not.
 Teams is already widely available in Microsoft's hugely popular Microsoft 365 and Office 365 suites of cloud-based software (Office 365 is changing too.
-Soon to be Microsoft 365).
+Soon Microsoft 365 will be the only option).
 If fact, you likely already have Teams today.
-To be clear Teams is not simply a name change.
-At its core, Teams is business collaboration and messaging software, but also incorporating voice, video, file sharing and much more.
+To be clear Teams is not simply a name change from Skype to Teams.
+At its core, Teams is business collaboration and messaging platform, but also incorporates voice, video, file sharing and much more.
 In some respects, there are many similarities to Skype, but Teams is technically an entirely new platform, software, protocols, and for the most part, a new code-base.
-Regarding the similarities with Skype, Teams does not yet have "full parity" with Skype for Business, but Microsoft is fully committed to Teams as its new UC platform for those organizations considering using Microsoft for such communications purposes.
+Regarding the similarities with Skype, Teams does not yet have "full parity" with Skype for Business, but Microsoft is fully committed to Teams as its new platform for those organizations considering using Microsoft for such communications purposes.

 Now, we need to figure out the phones!
 Contact Cloud 9 to learn more about Teams-Ready desk phones, conference phones and other devices (note: many Skype-ready devices are not necessarily Teams-ready.
 Crazy, right?).